 When will we hear more?

-"I would guess that BioWare wants the focus of 2014 to be on Dragon Age: Inquisition," he wrote.
+"I would guess that BioWare wants the focus of 2014 to be on Dragon Age: Inquisition," he wrote - something which has subsequently turned out to be true.
 "DA2 was not loved by all fans *cough*, but it was an important step going from DA:O to what DA:I looks to be.

 "As such, and to ensure that DA:I will allow for much more DA content to come in the future (DLC for DAI, DA4/5/6 or whatever they get called, ancillary products, etc), I think this year's E3 will heavily push Inquisition to the press and gamers.
 To announce whatever the next ME game is called at E3 would dilute BioWare focus.